 Creative, Sharp and Experimental Ways of Painting

 Jaimie Cordero is a fearless artist.
 She builds drama in luminous tropical abstracts through creative compositions, sharp value contrasts and experimental color schemes.
-Here she shares her secrets and tools for applying color and capturing watercolor texture.
+Learn some of her secrets and tools for applying color and capturing watercolor texture below.

 Tools for Watercolor Texture